Where is Jody Morris now?

 Edwards and Morris enjoyed huge success with the under 18’s winning consecutive FA Youth Cup finals, beating Manchester City over two legs in both 2015 and 2016.

-When Joe Edwards moved elsewhere within the club at the end of the season, Jody Morris was moved up to head coach of the under 18’s team.
+When Joe Edwards moved elsewhere within the club at the end of the season, Morris moved up to head coach of the under 18’s team.

-Jody Morris has also appeared in the media as a contributor on Sky Sports as well as Chelsea TV which is Chelsea football club’s own television channel.
+Away from football coaching, Morris has also appeared in the media as a contributor on Sky Sports as well as Chelsea TV which is the club’s in-house television channel.

 Follow Jody Morris on Twitter @morriskid